Affinity Designer vs Illustrator (2026): One-Time vs Subscription Vector

 You work in an agency or studio that requires Illustrator file compatibility, use advanced typography features, need 3D effects, or want seamless integration with Photoshop, InDesign, and the rest of Creative Cloud.

 Inkscape is a completely free, open-source vector editor.
-It is less polished than both Affinity Designer and Illustrator but handles most vector tasks and runs on Windows, Mac, and Linux.
+It's less polished than both Affinity Designer and Illustrator but handles most vector tasks and runs on Windows, Mac, and Linux at zero cost.

 Frequently Asked Questions